One of my biggest life events in 2014 was becoming obsessed with RuPaul’s Drag Race.

 Chattery: During makeup application we learn that Trixie’s boyfriend’s parents loved him until they found out about his drag.
 Also, we get to watch him paint over his handsome face.
 Maybe that’s why they stopped loving him?

 Initial Look: Adequately fierce patterned jumpsuit.
-Don’t want to give too much away on a first impression, plus it will be easy to maneuver in for whatever inane Day 1 challenge Ru throws at them.
+You don’t want to give too much away on a first impression, plus it will be easy to maneuver in for whatever inane Day 1 challenge Ru throws at them.
 (Sadly, not a factor here.)

 Fall Fashion: It’s confusing like runway fashion ought to be!
 Oversized pirate blouse tucked in high on a multi-buckle leather belt over beige high-waisted pants and chunky fur boots.
 Altogether it’s very Raja, and gives me some hope for her.